MicroLua/MicroLua/docs/core.md

   Return the result of the respective comparison operation on the pointers.

 - `__buffer(ptr) -> ptr`\
-  Implements the [buffer protocol](#buffer-protocol).
+  Implement the [buffer protocol](#buffer-protocol).
 No size is returned, so the buffer is considered infinite.

 ## Function metatable